The Bonding Curve

 How to make it go brrr?

 Bonding curves establish a clear relationship between token supply and price.
-As more tokens are minted (or burned), the price per token adjusts according to a predefined mathematical function.
+As more tokens are bought or sold in the bonding curve, the price per token adjusts according to a predefined mathematical function.
+This provides clarity and predictability for the user.

-Printr’s chain-agnostic bonding curve mechanism establishes a clear relationship between supply and price, independent of the specific blockchain.
+Printr’s chain-agnostic bonding curve establishes a clear relationship between supply and price, independent of the specific blockchain.

 The expression for the curve is: